CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

   $z$ points in the direction of the Celestial North pole.
 </p>

-Using the fact that the equator is perpendicular to the line $NC$, we can draw the rings too (using the angular sizes from before):
+Using the fact that the equator is perpendicular to the line $NC$, we can draw the rings too (using the apparent sizes from before):

 <p align="center">
   <img width="400" src="https://github.com/CitruzSquared/essays/assets/23460281/c8144f54-2f5c-47f0-8a1f-e530a3afb760"> <br/>